TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/AdditionalFeatures/WizardsConfiguration/Index.rst

    Description
          This is the icon representing the wizard.

-         If the first 3 chars are NOT "../" then the file is expected to be in "t3lib/gfx/".
-So to insert custom images, put them in "../typo3conf/" or so.
-You can also prefix icons from extensions with "EXT:ext/[extension key]/directory.../".
+         If the first 3 chars are **not** "../" then the file is expected to be in :file:`typo3/sysext/t3skin/icons/gfx/`.
+To insert custom images,
+         put them into an extension and use an icon path like :file:`EXT:ext/[extension key]/directory/...`.
 Generally, the format is the same as for referring to icons for selector box options.

          If the icon is not set, the title will be used for the link.